srikantrao/SenseMS/README.md

 - **build** : Include scripts that automate building of a standalone environment
 - **static** : Any images or content to include in the README or web framework if part of the pipeline

-This repository contains a demo of a WaveRNN-based waveform generator trained on 13000 spoken sentences; inference can be run on CPU or GPU using the frozen graph.
+This repository contains results from deep-dive into the classification accuracy of the current model; inference can be run on GPU using the frozen graph.

-`run_wavernn.py` takes an input WAV file, applies an FFT to produce an 80-band mel spectrogram, then uses the spectrogram to generate 16 kHz audio with a frozen WaveRNN model.
+`logistic_tests.py`, `RF_tests.py`, and `GB_tests.py` take an input WAV file, applies an FFT to produce an 80-band mel spectrogram, then uses the spectrogram to generate 16 kHz audio with a frozen WaveRNN model.

-`cudnn_gru.ipynb` demonstrates usage of the (poorly documented) CuDNN GRU cell in TensorFlow, and some of the tricks and workarounds needed to get the network up and running.
-See [this link](http://htmlpreview.github.io/?https://github.com/austinmoehle/wavernn/blob/master/cudnn_gru.html) for an HTML-rendered version.
+`build_datasets.py` take...

+`cudnn_gru.ipynb` demonstrates usage of the NN model as well as basic results from simpler ML models.
+These results also contain work verifying suspicions of data leakage in the pre-existing NN architecture.

 ## Setup